 In summary, responses don't mean.
 Responses are just a response.
-It comes from meaning-so it is an invitation for you to discover the meaning that it comes from.
+It comes from meaning- so it is an invitation for you to discover the meaning that it comes from.
 How do you do that?
 Simply ask the other person, "You just responded with Y, I'm wondering what that means to you?"

-From: L. Michael Hall 2019 Neurons #49 November 4, 2019 How to be a Professional Communicator #4
+From: L. Michael Hall 2019 Neurons #50 November 4, 2019 Professional Communicator #4